Check & Change the Hydraulic Oil in a 5700-C or 5700-D

-You should check the hydraulic oil every day before you start the 5700-C. If the level is below the line, it is time to add more oil.
+You should check the hydraulic oil every day before you start the 5700-C or 5700-D. If the level is below the line, it is time to add more oil.
 Learn how to check & add oil here.

-This is the location of the hydraulic oil site glass on the 5700-C. With the battery door open, you can see the decal pertaining to the hydraulic oil level site glass.
+This is the location of the hydraulic oil site glass on the 5700-C or 5700-D. With the battery door open, you can see the decal pertaining to the hydraulic oil level site glass.
 The level should be even with the black line near the top of the site glass.

 You should check the hydraulic oil level every day before you start the machine.
 This ensures an accurate reading.